Conflux-Chain/sirius-auto-release/README.md

 ## Use Pre-build assets

-You can use the pre-build assets you can download the static files of the build from the [release](https://github.com/Conflux-Chain/sirius-auto-release/releases) page, `sirius.zip` is Conflux core space and `sirius-eth.zip` is Conflux eSpace
+You can download the pre-build assets from [release](https://github.com/Conflux-Chain/sirius-auto-release/releases) page, `sirius.zip` is Conflux core space and `sirius-eth.zip` is Conflux eSpace

 ## Configure